torvalds/linux/Documentation/PCI/msi-howto.rst

 ===============

 PCI devices are initialised to use pin-based interrupts.
-The device driver has to set up the device to use MSI or MSI-X.  Not all machines support MSIs correctly, and for those machines, the APIs described below will simply fail and the device will continue to use pin-based interrupts.
+The device driver has to set up the device to use MSI or MSI-X.  Analt all machines support MSIs correctly, and for those machines, the APIs described below will simply fail and the device will continue to use pin-based interrupts.